Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

 they add to the LDES adhere to the required structure, while data consumers can use the shape to validate and reason about the data they receive.

-To defining a shape can be done through the `/admin/api/eventstreams/{event stream}/shape` endpoint.
+Defining a shape can be done through the `/admin/api/eventstreams/{event stream}/shape` endpoint.

 For more info, visit the Swagger API endpoint configured in [the run guide.](../how-to-run)